threethousandmonkeys/Fundamentals-of-Reinforcement-Learning/week4_note.md

   * ![image](/IMG/policy_iter_code.png)
 * Apply policy iteration to compute optimal policies and optimal value functions

-**Lesson 3: Generalized Policy Iteration**
+## **Lesson 3: Generalized Policy Iteration**
 * Understand the framework of generalized policy iteration
+  * Generalized policy iteration unifies classical DP methods, value iteration, and asynchronous DP.
+  * value iteration -> In value iteration, we still sweep over all the states and greedify with respect to the current value function.
+However, we do not run policy evaluation to completion.
+We perform just one sweep over all the states.
-* Outline value iteration, an important example of generalized policy iteration Understand the distinction between synchronous and asynchronous dynamic programming methods
+* Outline value iteration, an important example of generalized policy iteration
+* Understand the distinction between synchronous and asynchronous dynamic programming methods
+  * synchronous -> methods that perform systematic weeps, this can be problematic if the statespace is large. -> every step could take a very long time.
+  * Asynchronous dynamic programming algorithms update a given state many times before another is updated even once.
+    * In order to guarantee convergence, asynchronous algorithms must continue to update the values of all states.
+    * Asynchronous algorithms can propagate value information quickly through selective updates.
+Sometimes this can be more efficient than a systematic sweep.
+    * Asynchronous dynamic programming methods give us the freedom to ipdate states in any order.

-* Describe brute force search as an alternative method for searching for an optimal policy
+* Describe **brute force search** as an alternative method for searching for an optimal policy
-* Describe Monte Carlo as an alternative method for learning a value function
+* Describe** Monte Carlo** as an alternative method for learning a value function
 * Understand the advantage of Dynamic programming and “bootstrapping” over these alternative strategies for finding the optimal policy